Industry & News

 There are really two levers here, and you want at least one of them working in your favor before refinancing makes sense.

 The second lever is your credit profile.
-If your score has improved since you took out the original loan, through consistent on-time payments, paying down other balances, or cleaning up an old derogatory mark, you may now qualify for a rate tier that wasn't available to you at origination.
+If your score has improved since you took out the original loan, through consistent on-time payments, paying down other balances, or resolving an old derogatory mark, you may now qualify for a rate tier that wasn't available to you at origination.
 Lenders price risk, and a stronger credit profile means lower perceived risk, which means a better rate.
-If your score is up twenty or thirty points from when you financed, that alone can be enough to justify shopping.
+According to Experian, even a one percentage point difference in rate can produce significant savings over the life of an auto loan.
+If your score is up since you financed, that alone can be enough to justify shopping.

 If neither lever has moved in your favor, refinancing probably doesn't help you much.
 But if one or both have, it's worth the hour it takes to find out.